kushSharma924/meal-planner-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This app was created to help college students manage independent living, specifically targetting the problem of choosing what to eat.
+This app was created to help college students manage independent living, specifically targeting the problem of choosing what to eat.

 Features:
 * Users can choose dietary preferences, including allergies and foods to avoid.